Hawthorn

 General informationThis section has been translated automatically.

-These Crataegus species are defined as the parent plants of the medicinally used, positively monographed(Commission E)"Crataegi folium cum flore", the hawthorn leaves with flowers.
+These Crataegus species are defined as parent plants of the medicinally used, positively monographed(Commission E)"Crataegi folium cum flore", the hawthorn leaves with flowers.

-The dried twigs with flowers, see under Crataegi folium cum flore, also the dried fruits (hawthorn fruits - Crataegi fructus) are used for medicinal purposes.
+The dried twigs with flowers, see under Crataegi folium cum flore, and also the dried fruits (hawthorn fruits - Crataegi fructus) are used for medicinal purposes.

 LiteratureThis section has been translated automatically.